 \section{Conclusion}

-In this work, we presented a general study of the depolarisation dynamics of an arbitrary spin using tools from quantum information theory.
-Considering that the single spin-$j$ results from the coupling of $N=2j$ constituent spin-$1/2$ or qubits, we analysed depolarisation in terms of multiqubit states evolving in the symmetric sector of the full Hilbert space.
-A simple analytical solution to the general master equation \eqref{MEq} was obtained in the multipole operator basis and exploited to find the states featuring the most rapid decoherence, both for isotropic and anisotropic depolarisation.
+In this work, we presented a general study of the depolarization dynamics of an arbitrary spin using tools from quantum information theory.
+Considering that the single spin-$j$ results from the coupling of $N=2j$ constituent spin-$1/2$ or qubits, we analyzed depolarization in terms of multiqubit states evolving in the symmetric sector of the full Hilbert space.
+A simple analytical solution to the general master equation \eqref{MEq} was obtained in the multipole operator basis and exploited to find the states featuring the most rapid decoherence, both for isotropic and anisotropic depolarization.